 Health and social care services are facing a huge financial challenge over the next decade – the question is whether they can respond by delivering more efficient and effective care and, if so, how best to make this happen.
 This project is examining the scale of the longer term financial challenge and how it can best be met.

-We are examining the key strategic challenges facing the NHS over the next decade – how to meet the needs of a growing and ageing population and the need to improve the quality of care and health outcomes within a health care budget that will grow at a much slower rate than the past decade.
+We are examining the key strategic challenges facing the NHS in England and Wales over the next decade – how to meet the needs of a growing and ageing population and the need to improve the quality of care and health outcomes within a health care budget that will grow at a much slower rate than the past decade.